NitinRamesh25/wazirx-trade-report-analyzer/README.md

 ## Notes

 - Inorder to read complete file,
-    - go to the 'Account Ledger' sheet.
+    - Go to the 'Exchange Trades' sheet.
     - View -> Unselect 'Freeze rows and columns'

 ## TODO